top of page

 What is Private English Tuition?

-Private tuition is one of the fastest growing industries in the world and is becoming increasingly popular with an estimated 25% of all UK school children receiving academic tuition at some point during their years of compulsory education.
+Private tuition is becoming increasingly popular with an estimated 25% of all UK school children receiving academic tuition at some point during their years of compulsory education.

 Thanks to ever changing technological advancements, the education industry has expanded dramatically and it is now possible for one tutor to teach 1:1 lessons with a student from another country or to hold group lessons with large numbers of students from multiple countries around the world.

-How Can Private English Tuition Help My Child?
+How Can Private English Tuition Help Your Child?

-Private tuition can help to boost a child's confidence and their academic performance by at least one grade and it's becoming an increasingly popular option for parents who are looking for personalised academic support for their children.
+Private tuition can help to boost a child's confidence and their academic performance by at least one grade and is becoming an increasingly popular option for parents if their child:

-• My child needs to pass their GCSE English Language exam
+b) Needs to pass their GCSE English Language exam in order to be accepted into college.

 However, private tuition might not suit everyone and, just as weekly football training cannot guarantee that a child will achieve the required standard to play for a major club or their country, private tuition cannot guarantee that a child will be accepted into a specific school or college.